📄 Source: chipsalliance/caliptra-sw/rom/dev/README.md @ 0a7d46b

 • fuse_ecc_revocation serves as the bitmask for revoking ECC keys.

 • If bit-n is set, the nth key is disabled.
-All other higher bits that are zeros indicate the keys are still enabled.
+All other bits that are zeros indicate the keys are still enabled.

 • If all the bits are zeros, all ECC keys remain enabled.